Oakbank, South Australia: History

 James and Andrew Johnston founded the J. & A.G.
 Johnston brewery in 1845, tapping an underground spring fed by the Onkaparinga River.
 A second brewery was built by Henry Pike in 1889, which he named the Dorset Brewery.
 Both breweries were forced to shut down in 1938 due to a virus in the yeast, and therefore both turned to making soft drinks and cordials instead.
 Johnston's Cordial is still a popular soft drink brand, and one of South Australia's oldest family-owned businesses.
 The Dorset brewery site now produces hand-woven textiles.

 Oakbank is well known for the Oakbank Easter Racing Carnival.
 Held over two days during the Easter weekend, thousands of visitors come to see the premiere event, the Great Eastern Steeplechase.
 It is also on the Onkaparinga Valley Road, SA route B34.

 Railway

-Oakbank was served by Oakbank station, part of the Mount Pleasant railway line from 1918 to 1953.
+Oakbank was served by Oakbank railway station, part of the Mount Pleasant railway line from 1918 to 1963.